vvs-kumar/NODE-MCU_PCB/README.txt

-This PDF contains the pcb layout  of the above mentioned Circuit.
+This PDF contains the PCB layout of the above mentioned Circuit.